aarongrace/graceful_hawk_ripple/README.md

 ---

-# Ripple: Procedural Animation and Canvas Simulation
+# Ripple

 **Ripple** is a simulation written in the SMAL32 assembly language.
-It generates, evolves, and visualizes concentric wave patterns—"ripples"—across three synchronized display regions: the register panel, memory window, and monitor grid.
+It generates, evolves, and visualizes concentric wave patterns across three synchronized display regions: the register panel, memory window, and monitor grid.

----

-## Overview

-The Ripple Engine treats the emulator display as a two-dimensional canvas composed of integer "pixels," each representing an intensity value stored in memory.

-**Every simulation cycle:**

-- New ripples are probabilistically generated
-- Existing ripples expand outward as circles
-- All canvas values decay slightly, producing smooth fading
-- The display layer reconstructs this state into text and color output

-The effect is a living field of waves flowing through the emulator's internal structure—visualizing computation as interference patterns.

 ---